That Girl: Spin-offs

-In 1973, Rankin/Bass produced That Girl in Wonderland, an animated television special in which Marlo Thomas reprised the role of Ann Marie.
+In 1973, Rankin/Bass produced That Girl in Wonderland, an animated television special in which Marlo Thomas reprised the role of Ann.
 It aired as an episode of The ABC Saturday Superstar Movie on January 13, 1973.
 The special also featured the voices of Patricia Bright, Dick Hehmeyer, Rhoda Mann, and Ted Schwartz.

 Popular culture

 The series' theme song and opening visuals have been parodied in pop culture several times.
 They appeared as a series of T-shirts, then as a Saturday Night Live skit featuring Danitra Vance in an African American remake "That Black Girl", and as a sequence on episodes of Animaniacs, The Simpsons, Family Guy, Clarissa Explains It All, Arthur, Friends and Roseanne.

-It was also parodied in the cold opening of an episode of The Nanny where Maxwell's mother encounters Fran at the florist.

 The 2011 advertising campaign for the launch of Fox's sitcom New Girl featured posters of that sitcom's star, Zooey Deschanel, in the make-up, pose and graphic look of Marlo Thomas from the original That Girl series.

-An episode from Ugly Betty had Fabia forcing Wilhelmina Slater into making an exchange: she'll give up her wedding date to Wilhelmina in exchange for the services of Wilhelmina's assistant, Marc St. James, after Fabia evokes the opening lines.

-In 1968, shortly after the feminist protest against bras and other feminine products at the Miss America pageant, Marlo Thomas began going braless on That Girl.
-"God created women to bounce," Thomas said.
-"So be it."

-In season 7, episode 2 of Mad Men, episode 80 of That Girl ("There Was a Time Ann Met a Pie Man") which originally aired February 13, 1969 can be seen playing in Donald Draper's home.

-An episode of Friends S3E9, "The One With the Football", the cast plays a game of touch football for the coveted Geller Cup.
-Phoebe is wearing a That Girl t-shirt during the game.